ornellion/100DaysOfCode/overview-round1.md

 A more detailed log can be found [here](round1-log.md).

 There was a 5-day break between Days 52 & 53.
-Decided to continue with the challenge as my focus for the year is to get things done as opposed to perfectly.
+Decided to end the challenge and split it into 50 days chunk to avoid burning out and taking out the enjoyment of coding.

 ## Log